thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_DJS06/README.md

 ### DJS06 Project Brief: Higher Order Functions
+## Credit
+For challenge number 5 under **Advanced Exercises**, I used the solution from [StackOverflow](https://stackoverflow.com/questions/63295284/find-the-most-expensive-item-in-an-array)

 #### Objective
 This project is designed to challenge and deepen your understanding of JavaScript's powerful array methods.
 You'll manipulate data using `forEach`, `map`, `filter`, `reduce`, and more, to perform a variety of tasks.
 This exercise will test your ability to apply these methods in combination to solve complex problems and achieve desired outcomes.